ygtxr1997/ReliableSwap/README.md

 ![Tab2](./assets/Tab2.png)

 We first use real images $C_{\rm{a}}$ and $C_{\rm{b}}$ to synthesize fake images $C_{\rm{ab}}$ and $C_{\rm{ba}}$.
+This synthesizing stage preserves the true source identity based on Multi-Band Blending.

 ![Fig2](./assets/Fig2.png)

-Then based on the **cycle relationship**, for face swapping training stage, we use *fake* images as inputs while *real* images as pixel-level supervisons.
+Then based on the **cycle relationship**, for face swapping training stage, we use *fake* images as inputs while *real* images as pixel-level supervisons $\Gamma$, keeping the output domain close to the *real* and natural distribution and solving the non-supervision issue.
+In this way, the trainable face swapping network is guided to generate identity-consistency swapping results.

 More details can be found in our [project]() page.